apache/drill/_docs/data-sources-and-file-formats/115-esri-shapefile-format-plugin.md

 **Introduced in release:** 1.17.

-The ESRI Shapefile format plugin enables Drill to query ESRI's shapefiles.
+The ESRI Shapefile format plugin enables Drill to query geospatial data contained in ESRI shapefiles.
 You can read about the shapefile format [here](https://en.wikipedia.org/wiki/Shapefile).

 ## Configuring the ESRI Shapefile Format Plugin